postsharp/Metalama.Patterns/doc/npc.md

 }
 ```

-Type B has three slots - slot 0 is fired when B.Z is changed, slot 1 is fired when B.W is changed, slot 2 is fired when B.V is changed.
+Type B has three source slots - slot 0 is fired when B.Z is changed, slot 1 is fired when B.W is changed, slot 2 is fired when B.V is changed.

 When B.Z is assigned, slots 0 and 2 are fired.
 When B.Y is assigned, slots 1 and 2 are fired.